Man-Sinh-Lee/mongodb-the-definitive-guide-3e/chapter13/README.md

 #### Monitoring Replication

 1. **Getting the Status**:
    The `rs.status()` command provides comprehensive information about the state of each member in the replica set.
-This includes their roles (e.g., primary, secondary), replication lag, and more 【5†source】.
+This includes their roles (e.g., primary, secondary), replication lag, and more.

 2. **Visualizing the Replication Graph**:
    Running `rs.status()` on secondaries can show the member that a node is syncing from (via the `syncingTo` field).
 This helps to identify the replication hierarchy within the set, useful for understanding the flow of data .